moderateepheezy/SinzuMoney/README.md

 # SinzuMoney
-This is a simple library to handle Money
+This is a simple type-safe representation of a Monetary

+Work in progress 🔥